javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/06-regexp-quantifiers/article.md

     ```

 Regexp "opening or closing HTML-tag without attributes": `pattern:/<\/?[a-z][a-z0-9]*>/i`
 : We added an optional slash `pattern:/?` before the tag.
-Had to escape it with a backslash, otherwise Javascript would think it is the pattern end.
+Had to escape it with a backslash, otherwise JavaScript would think it is the pattern end.

     ```js run
     alert( "<h1>Hi!</h1>".match(/<\/?[a-z][a-z0-9]*>/gi) ); // <h1>, </h1>